oxygenxml/web-author-rest-plugin/API-spec.md

 This plugin has several assumptions about the implementation of the API:

-1. The API is deployed on the same domain as Web Author (maybe on different ports).
-Let's call its base URL `$BASE_URL`.
+1. The REST API is deployed on the same domain as Web Author (maybe on different ports).
+Below we will denote:
+ - the base URL of the REST API as `$BASE_URL`.
+An example value would be: `http://example.com/oxygen-cms/v1/`
+ - the base URL of Web Author as `$WEB_AUTHOR_URL`.
+An example value would be `http://localhost:8080/oxygen-xml-web-author/app/oxygen.html`.
 2. The API requests are authenticated using cookies.

 These are not hard requirements but meeting them greatly simplifies the integration.